pynappo/hyprlang-to-lua.nvim/README.md

 In general, the most common configuration segments should translate properly.
 Please report any issues as you find them.

-Notably:
+Notable details/limitations:

 - Conversion of hyprlang variables in keybinds (e.g. `$mainMod`) is implemented.
 Options that are assigned a single variable should convert as well.
-String interpolation (i.e. strings combined with variables) is only implemented for the keybind usecase at the time of writing.
+String interpolation (i.e. strings combined with variables) is only implemented for keybinds at the time of writing.
 - Most common keywords are implemented (execs, window rules, monitors, animations and curves, etc.).
 - Most, if not all dispatchers should translate properly.
-- Source statements: Should work if the source file being pointed to is under the `hypr/` directory, will be commented out otherwise.
+- Source statements should work if the source file being pointed to is under the `hypr/` directory, will be commented out otherwise.
-- Rules with multiple matchers of the same type (e.g. two `match:class` rules in a window rule) will keep only one of them. hyprlang-to-lua will leave comments about this, but it won't automatically generate the extra copy of the window rule for you.
+- Rules with multiple matchers of the same type (e.g. two `match:class` rules in a window rule) will keep only one of them. hyprlang-to-lua will leave comments about this, but it won't automatically generate the extra code for you if you want to preserve the same behavior.
 - There's some amount of effort to keep the generated Lua looking reasonable (in terms of line length, table formatting, indentation, etc.)
+- The outermost levels of Lua tables have their key-value pairs by the order in which the keys were listed in the original hyprlang config, whenever possible.
+Inner tables do not have this same sorting (yet?), and are instead sorted alphabetically.

 ## TODOs